 One of the most interesting developments in alternative investments over the past several years has been the rise of cryptocurrency trading.
 These currencies, of which the most notable is Bitcoin, are digitally-generated units that are not issued by any government or sanctioning body.
 While they have had trouble getting adopted at the retail level, cryptocurrencies have taken on a market value of their own, allowing them to be traded on as CFDs.

 Cryptocurrency CFDs are quite specialised and require a good amount of research to trade successfully.
-If you are willing to learn the market, however, they can be very lucrative.
-On Plus500, cryptocurrency CFDs can be leveraged at a maximum ratio of 300:1.
+If you are willing to learn the market, however, they can be very professional.
+On Plus500, cryptocurrency CFDs can be leveraged at a maximum ratio of 30:1.

-Though less talked about than Forex or some of the more prominent CFDs classes, the lineup of Plus500 trading products does include options.
+Though less talked about than Forex or some of the more prominent CFDs classes, the lineup of Plus500 trading products does include trading CFDs on options.
 Using the options feature, traders can place simple Call and Put options trades on a handful of different indices and individual stocks.
 The list of options available for trading through Plus500 is somewhat underdeveloped, but options can still offer a good supplemental trading method to traders looking to diversify.

 Finally, Plus500 offers the ability to trade on ETFs, or exchange-traded funds.
 These are investment funds, such as mutual funds, that are themselves traded publicly on a stock exchange.
 On Plus500, these funds are offered as a CFD derivative.

 More About Plus500 Licences & Regulation

 For those Plus500 traders worried about placing their funds and trust in the hands of the broker, the company (Plus500AU Pty Ltd ACN 153 301 681) is authorised to offer financial products to Australian residents under licence 417727 issued by ASIC.
 Plus500 also holds a licence in New Zealand and holds a capital markets licence in Singapore (Plus500SG Pte Ltd UEN 201422211z).
 In South Africa they are authorised to issue these products under the Financial Services Provider number is 475546.
 You can read more about their spreads and fees and a full write-up on their web-platform.